Is it a good idea to buy a transportation insurance? Are you covered, if you do not have one? Here you will find all the answers.

 Unfortunately, not.
 When you buy transportation through a freight forwarder, transport company, or courier, you are not fully covered should anything happen to your cargo during shipment, if you do not have a separate transportation insurance.
 You can read more about why that is, and how you can be fully covered further down in the article.

 Shipping companies, or freight forwarders, do not have insurance, which automatically covers damages or loss that might occur to your goods during transport.
 Therefore, in order to be fully covered, you have to buy separate transportation insurance alongside the transport itself.
 However, in some cases, you might be covered by your warehouse insurance (if you have one).
 But, that is something you have to read up on in your Terms & Services agreement in order to be absolutely sure.

 Again, unfortunately not.
 There does not exist any special consumer rights even though you are a private individual and not a business.
 The same risks that apply to businesses apply to private persons too.
 There is, however, an exception if you are shipping private moving goods.

-When is it financially a good idea to buy a transportation insurance?
+When is it financially a good idea to buy transportation insurance?

-If what you are shipping has a great value in relation to its weight, then it can be a good idea to buy a transportation insurance; otherwise it cannot, at least not financially.
-Of course, if you are shipping personal items that have a great personal value or significance to you that is a other matter.
+If what you are shipping has a great value in relation to its weight, then it can be a good idea to buy transportation insurance; otherwise, it cannot, at least not financially.
+Of course, if you are shipping personal items that have great personal value or significance to you that is another matter.